Welcome

 What is Hearts for the Homeless at Boston University?

 Hearts for the Homeless (H4H) at BU is a local chapter of the nonprofit organization Hearts for the Homeless International.
-Founding officers Tim Willard, Yujia Zuo, Carlo Taglietti, and Ben Suffin brought H4H to BU in 2019, and it is now in its fifth year of operation!
+Founding officers Tim Willard, Yujia Zuo, Carlo Taglietti, and Ben Suffin brought H4H to BU in 2019, and it is now in its eighth year of operation!

-Our mission is to promote heart health and wellbeing among the homeless, an incredibly vulnerable population in our nation.
+Our mission is to promote heart health and well-being among the homeless, an incredibly vulnerable population in our nation.
 With heart disease being the leading cause of death among men, women, and people of most ethnic groups,1 our primary activity is providing free blood pressure screenings to local homeless shelters that we partner with each week.
-With each screening event we provide health information approved by the American Heart Association to encourage preventative measures.
+With each screening event, we provide health information approved by the American Heart Association to encourage preventative measures.

-Other activities we lead are guest speakers on a variety of public health topics, Journal Club, clinical outreach opportunities for students who wish to contribute to our effort, and other events on health education for both students and the homeless.
+Other activities we lead are guest speakers on a variety of public health topics, Journal Club, clinical outreach opportunities for students who wish to contribute to our effort, creating educational infographics, and other events on health education for both students and the homeless.

 Shelter Partners